Cenay/TRFA-Doco/ActiveCampaign/summer-camp.md

    * Email
    * Person Type -> Customer  (default, every booking)
    * Phone
-   * 1st Week (unless it has a value, then 2nd week, unless it has a value, etc)
+   * Summer 1st Week (unless it has a value, then Summer 2nd week, unless it has a value, etc.)

 1) ActiveCampaign will respond to the "tag" event **Summer Camp .
 Purchased .
 Need Details** which the API adds